 In 2017, New Jersey was the fifth-largest producer of solar energy, and almost 75 percent of all its renewable energy production came from solar.
 Overall, the state boasts over 2,600 megawatts of installed solar panels across nearly 100,000 installations.
 New Jersey is now home to one of the world’s first solar-powered amusement parks, further enhancing the state’s commitment to (and the public’s interest in) renewable energy.
 In June of 2019, the State of New Jersey released the Draft Energy Master Plan, (EMP) detailing the state’s full conversion to 100% clean energy by the year 2050.
 Strategy 2 of this plan includes developing solar energy even further in the Garden State.

-New Jersey’s commitment to renewable energy is vital, but there is no need to wait!
 In addition to the environmental impact, you can reap the financial benefits of transitioning to solar power in your own home or business.
 The state offers a generous array of incentives intended to encourage homeowners and businesses to install solar energy systems.

 New Jersey’s Clean Energy Program